Sotomayor breaks Supreme Court's new 'quiet' rule during immigration case

 Message to Sonia: Zip it.

-Supreme Court Justice Sonia Sotomayor has the dubious distinction of being the first member of the nation’s highest court to break a new “two minute” rule regarding justices asking questions.
+Supreme Court Justice Sonia Sotomayor has the dubious distinction of being the first member of the nation’s highest court to break a new “two-minute rule" regarding justices asking questions.

 And then she nearly did it a second time on the same day, according to reports.